observablehq/runtime/README.md

 <a href="#variable_define" name="variable_define">#</a> <i>variable</i>.<b>define</b>(<i>name</i>, <i>inputs</i>, <i>definition</i>)

 Redefines this variable to have the specified *name*, taking the variables with the names specified in *inputs* as arguments to the specified *definition* function.
 If *name* is null or not specified, this variable is anonymous and may not be referred to by other variables.
 The named *inputs* refer to other variables (possibly [imported](#module_import)) in this variable’s module.
 Circular inputs are not allowed; the variable will throw a ReferenceError upon evaluation.
 If *inputs* is not specified, it defaults to the empty array.
-If *definition* is not a function, the variable is defined to have the constant value of *definition*.

 The *definition* function may return a promise; derived variables will be computed after the promise resolves.
 The *definition* function may likewise return a generator; the runtime will pull values from the generator on every animation frame, or if the generator yielded a promise, after the promise is resolved.
 When the *definition* is invoked, the value of `this` is the variable’s previous value, or undefined if this is the first time the variable is being computed under its current definition.
 Thus, the previous value is preserved only when input values change; it is *not* preserved if the variable is explicitly redefined.